bhdresh/lazykatz/README.md

 New version will perform the attack in a background so that tool user could work on other window without being forced to wait until attack finish.

+- Removed keystroke automation.
+- New approach; single line mimikatz argument is used
+- Successfully bypassed various/almost all AV and whitelisting applications

+Future release:
+- Include wmiexec for remote login

 # lazykatz v1.0
 Lazykatz is an automation developed to extract credentials from remote targets protected with AV and/or application whitelisting software.